aws-samples/aurora-dsql-samples/java/example_code/pgjdbc/README.md

 ## Prerequisites

 >
-> TBD: Please remove before launch.
-Please refer to special instructions in Contributing.md for maven builds.
+> TBD: Please remove it before launch.
+For Maven builds, please refer to the special instructions in Contributing.md.
 >

 ### Create Cluster